IsinBlockchainTeam/flymoov-vc-schemas/identity/vocab.md

 ```

 # gender
-gender of the person as string
+gender of the person as string from an Enum (Male, Female, Other)
 ```
-  "gender": "Fluid"
+  "gender": "Male"
 ```

 # birthDate